welovemedia/ffmate-docs/docs/tasks.md

 "outputFile": "/volumes/ffmate/processed/${METADATA_ffmate.watchfolder.relativeDir}/${INPUT_FILE_BASENAME}.mp4"
 ```

-After submitting a task, FFmate will respond with a JSON object containing the `taskId`.
-This `taskId` can be used to monitor the task’s progress in the next section.

 ## Monitoring a Task

 After submitting a task, you can check its current status by sending a `GET` request to the FFmate API: